 However, there are some tricks you can use to end this nightmare situation - our guide is packed with top tips to show you how to sleep in the heat.

 Hot air rises and in periods of extreme heat there might be nothing else for it but to set up camp downstairs.
-If you have a sofa bed or an inflatable mattress, then you may be well advised to create a temporary bedroom in the lounge (think of it as an at home sleepover).
+If you have a sofa bed or an inflatable mattress, then you may be well advised to create a temporary bedroom in the lounge (think of it as an at-home sleepover).

 Pop Your Sheets in the Fridge

 Some people swear by putting their sheets in the fridge for a few hours before bedtime.
-Having recently procured some Egyptian cotton bedding, you may be loath to store them next to some Stilton or half an onion, but a chilled sheet might just help you fall asleep.
+Having recently procured some beautiful new cotton bedding, you may be loath to store them next to some Stilton or half an onion, but a chilled sheet might just help you fall asleep.
 The effect is temporary, of course, but providing you wrap your sheets in a bag and only do it on nights when you don’t have any smelly leftovers, it could be worth a go.

 Change to a Summer Duvet